ReactiveSets/toubkal/README.md

 entirely hidden by Toubkal pipelets.
 Understanding of the underlying model helps understand why Toubkal is so efficient and how it scales.

-Dataflow libraries usually implement one of two models:
+Most dataflow libraries usually implement one of two models:
 - push: all data is pushed downstream as it happens, allowing realtime updates
 - pull: data is pulled upstream when needed, allowing lazy programming, pulling only what is required, when required